Random G-expectations: Formulation of the control problem

 We note that the obtained regularity of $V_t$ is significantly weaker than the uniform continuity of $\xi$; this is a consequence of the state-dependence in our problem.
-Indeed, the above proof shows that if $\cP(t,\omega)$ is independent of $\omega$, then $V_t$ is again uniformly continuous with the same modulus of continuity as $\xi$ (see also~\cite{SonerTouziZhang.2010dual}).
-Similarly, in Peng's construction of the $G$-expectation, the preservation of Lipschitz-constants arises because the nonlinearity in the underlying PDE has no state-dependence.

-\begin{remark} Since $\xi$ is bounded and continuous, the value function $V_t(\xi)$ remains unchanged if $\cP(t,\omega)$ is replaced by its weak closure (in the sense of weak convergence of probability measures).
+Indeed, the above proof shows that if $\cP(t,\omega)$ is independent of $\omega$, then $V_t$ is again uniformly continuous with the same modulus of continuity as $\xi$ (see also~\cite{SonerTouziZhang2010dual}).
+Similarly, in Peng's construction of the $G$-expectation, the preservation of Lipschitz-constants arises because the nonlinearity in the underlying PDE has no state-dependence. \begin{remark} Since $\xi$ is bounded and continuous, the value function $V_t(\xi)$ remains unchanged if $\cP(t,\omega)$ is replaced by its weak closure (in the sense of weak convergence of probability measures).
 As an application, we show that we retrieve Peng's $G$-expectation under a nondegeneracy condition.